Huck-KIT/ICRA2023/README.md

 - Supremica IDE 2.7.1 for formal modelling and synthesis
 - CoppeliaSim 4.2.0 for simulations

-If you are just only interested in a more detailed description of our workflow and testing scenarios and you do not want to install any software, you can find detailed explanations in overivew.md, scenarioA.md and scenarioB.md.
+If you are just only interested in a more detailed description of our workflow and testing scenarios and you do not want to install any software, we recommend that you read overivew.md, scenarioA.md and scenarioB.md.